 Staying active on holiday can be fun and keep you healthy at the same time.
 For many, an activity break or adventure challenge can serve as a better respite from day-to-day life than sunbathing for a week.
 You can experience all kinds of exciting new things on adventure tours: taking the road less travelled, mountaineering, kayaking and scuba-diving to mention just a few ideas.

 Or, if you prefer something slightly less action-packed, why not take an activity holiday such as a spa break, yoga retreat, walking holiday, or a cookery course?
-Whatever your preference, these are all trips you can enjoy solo.
+Whatever your preference, these are all the trips you can enjoy solo.

 Visiting family and friends